 Despite our implementation of such measures, the actual and perceived impact of the COVID-19 pandemic is changing daily, and its ultimate effect on us cannot be predicted.
-To date, the COVID-19 pandemic has caused delays in certain of our studies, including (i) a delay in recruitment for our ongoing Phase 2b trial of GB0139 in IPF patients, which has resulted in certain trial protocol amendments and increased costs and (ii) a delay in the initiation of our planned Phase 2a clinical trial of GB1211 in NASH patients.
-We cannot assure you that we will not experience additional negative impacts associated with COVID-19, which could be significant.
+As a result, we cannot assure you that we will not experience additional negative impacts associated with COVID-19, which could be significant.
 The COVID-19 pandemic may negatively impact our business, financial condition and results of operations by decreasing or delaying the enrollment of patients in our clinical trials or otherwise causing interruptions or delays in our programs and services.
 See "Risk Factors-Risks Related to Managing Our Business and Operations -The global pandemic of the novel coronavirus disease, COVID-19, could adversely impact our business, including our preclinical studies and clinical trials" for more information regarding the potential impact of COVID-19 on our business and operations.